pydoit/doit/doc/tasks.rst

 Every *task* must define **actions**.
 It can optionally defines other attributes like `targets`, `dependencies`, `doc` ...

 Actions define what the task actually do.
 A task can define any number of actions.
+The action "result" is used to determine if task execution was successful or not.

 There 2 kinds of `actions`: *cmd-action* and *python-action*.

 cmd-action
 ^^^^^^^^^^^